sandpiper-toolchain/sandplover/docs/source/guides/examples/computations/aggradation_preserved_time.rst

 where :math:`t` is a time interval in the total number of intervals :math:`T` from the model time series, and :math:`I` is an indicator function taking a value of 1 if time interval :math:`t` is present in the section, and otherwise 0.

-We'll use the :obj:`~deltametrics.sample_data.aeolian` data set as an example here, and do stratigraphic calculation using the :obj:`~deltametrics.strat.compute_boxy_stratigraphy_volume` function.
+We'll use the :obj:`~sandplover.sample_data.aeolian` data set as an example here, and do stratigraphic calculation using the :obj:`~sandplover.strat.compute_boxy_stratigraphy_volume` function.

 .. plot::
     :include-source: